haroonawanofficial/IDORSeeker/readme.md

 - **Collaborative Analysis**: SQLite support allows for multi-user access and collaborative analysis.
 - **Time Efficiency**: Multithreading ensures quick assessment of web applications.

+## SQLite Support and Benefits

+The IDOR Vulnerability Scanner includes built-in SQLite support, offering several advantages for managing and analyzing vulnerability data:

+1. **Data Storage**: SQLite is employed to store information about identified IDOR vulnerabilities, ensuring that you have a structured record of the vulnerabilities discovered during scanning.

+2. **Efficient Querying**: SQLite's query capabilities enable swift and effective retrieval of vulnerability data.
+This allows you to filter, search, and analyze the information, making it simpler to prioritize and address potential security issues.

+3. **Portability**: SQLite databases are self-contained and stored in a single file.
+This portability makes it easy to share scan results with team members, back up data, or move the database between different systems.

+4. **Multi-User Access**: Multiple team members can simultaneously access the SQLite database, facilitating collaborative analysis, reporting, and real-time sharing of findings.

 ## Concurrency and Parallel Execution

 The IDOR Vulnerability Scanner employs concurrency and parallel execution to optimize its performance, making it a versatile tool for efficient scanning.
 Key aspects of its concurrent design include: